Annie Tallent: South Dakota pioneer

+In June 1897, Tallent moved to Sturgis to live with her son.
 In 1899, she authored the book The Black Hills; or, the Last Hunting Ground of the Dakotahs, a comprehensive history of the region.
 The book outlined her strong belief that "such treaties as tend to arrest the advance of civilization and retard the development of the rich resources of our country should not have been entered into."

+Tallent died on February 13, 1901.
+She was buried in Elgin, Illinois.

+Legacy

-The book is controversial, but does present a history of the region during the last quarter of the 19th century.
-A granite monument to Annie Tallent commemorating her arrival stands on the banks of Stockade Lake near Custer.
+In 1924, a granite monument to Tallent commemorating her arrival was erected at the site of the Gordon Stockade.

+Tallent was inducted into the South Dakota Hall of Fame in 1978.